Director, Global Employment Policy & Special Initiatives, U.S. Chamber of Commerce

 At the height of the pandemic, more than 120,000 businesses temporarily closed, and more than 30 million U.S. workers were unemployed.
 Since then, job openings have steadily increased since January 2020, while unemployment has slowly declined.

 Overall, in 2022, employers ended up adding an unprecedented 4.5 million jobs.
 But at the same time, millions of Americans have been leaving the labor force since before the pandemic.
-In fact, we have nearly three million fewer Americans participating in the labor force today compared to February of 2020.
+In fact, we have nearly two million fewer Americans participating in the labor force today compared to February of 2020.

 Understanding the Gap